francescacraievich/progetti/README.md

 ### 6. Database
 A project for the **Database** course, where I managed world data using **MySQL**.
 It includes the **Entity-Relationship diagram** and the **data dictionary**.

+### 8. Mathematical Optimization
+Implementation of the **Linear Programming models for Traffic Engineering** paper (Cherubini et al., 2011) using **Python** and **Gurobi optimizer**.
+The project addresses network optimization for combined IGP/MPLS-TE routing in survivable networks:
+- **Traffic Flow Optimization**: Minimizes maximum link utilization while balancing IGP and MPLS-TE traffic
+- **100% Survivability**: Guarantees network operation under any single link failure scenario
+- **Scalability Analysis**: Tested on networks up to 30 nodes with polynomial time complexity O(n^2.76)
+- **Presentation**: Comprehensive analysis of the paper's contributions and experimental validation

 ### 7. Cybersecurity
 - **Demo 1**: Network scanning, SMB exploitation using EternalBlue, and system access via Meterpreter
 - **Demo 2**: Brute-force attacks on SSH and MySQL using **Hydra**, WordPress hash extraction, and password cracking with **John the Ripper**